HassenLin/TraceFiction/README.md

 # TraceFiction

-This repository store iOS app TraceFiction helps and sites Javascript opensource.
+This repository is iOS and Android app TraceFiction helps and util Javascript opensource.

 ## 1 App link